mdelcarlo/es-future/arrow-function/index.md

+# Arrow function

+A shortcut for creating anonymous functions with `this` scope bound.

 Let's rewrite this sum function to the arrow function style.
 Let's say sum is numA numB and then the fat arrow with some braces and return numA + numB.
 Now, that actually looks about the same.

 ```javascript